square/connect-api-examples/connect-examples/v2/rails_payment/README.md

 # README

-The root page has the selections for the different implemetations.
+The root page has the selections for the different implementations.

 Ruby version: 2.3.6